Jeffery-Liu/Party-Crashers/README.md

 ### What I created:
 #### Under Scripts folder:
 - AI:
-    ChaserEnemyAi
+    ChaserEnemyAi.
-    EnemyAI
+    EnemyAI.
-    EnemyDamage
+    EnemyDamage.
-    EnemyHealth
+    EnemyHealth.
-    HeavyEnemy
+    HeavyEnemy.
-    MeleeEnemyAttack
+    MeleeEnemyAttack.
-    ShooterEnemy
+    ShooterEnemy.
-    SimpleShooter
+    SimpleShooter.
-    SpawnEnemy
+    SpawnEnemy.
 - Minigame:
-    Everything under "BreakToTheBeat"
+    Everything under "BreakToTheBeat".
-    Everything under "DanceFloor"
+    Everything under "DanceFloor".
-    Created and edited scripts under "BallroomBlitz" with other programmers
+    Created and edited scripts under "BallroomBlitz" with other programmers.
 - Player:
-    FriendlyKnockback
+    FriendlyKnockback.
-    GoombaJump
+    GoombaJump.
     Edited "PlayerController" with other programmers.

 - Weapon:
-    StateEffect
+    StateEffect.

-    Note: not all the scripts were used in the prototype.
+- Note: not all the scripts were used in the prototype.

 ## Contributors: